ekadanuarta/ekadanuarta/README.md

-### Hi I'm eka👋
+### Hi I'm eka 👋 🤓
-I am currently learning
+📃 I am currently learning

-•javascript
+• Javascript
+• Phyton

 <!--
 **ekadanuarta/ekadanuarta** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.